mlb5000/CFunctionWrapperGenerator/README.md

 ## Limitations

 CFWG relies on the cppcheck AST parser to parse the C headers.
-It's pretty good, but it's perfect and may choke on some files.
+It's pretty good, but it's not perfect and may choke on some files.
 If you see an error like: *'I did my best, but I can go no further.
 Hopefully the collected functions are sufficient for your needs'* it means that the parser failed on something, but that some symbols were collected.
 Hopefully the function prototypes you wished to wrap we successfully collected.
 If not, submit a bug report and we'll see what we can do.